CLRX/CLRX-mirror/doc/GcnTimings.md

 ### VOP1 Instruction timings

-Timings of VOP1 instructions is in this table:
+Timings of VOP1 instructions are in this table:

  Instruction           | Cycles        | Instruction           | Cycles
 -----------------------|---------------|-----------------------|---------------